unibas-tilics/tilics/2024/camel_vs_snake_case/article.md

-# CamelCase vs. snake_case, why coding conventions matter
+# camelCase vs. snake_case, why coding conventions matter

 Naming conventions of variables are dependent on the programming language used.
 In many modern languages such as C# and Java, the established convention is camelCase, where each new word starts with a capital letter - thisGreatlyImprovesReadabilityComparedTowhenwewouldusenocapitalizationatall.